guiferviz/guiferviz.github.io/docs/best_practices/when_to_stop_using_notebooks.md

 This post is mainly focus on Python and Databricks and, of course, is very opinionated.
 I will be happy to discuss any of the points presented here with anyone who disagrees.

+## What is a product/library/framework?

+I just said that using notebooks for products, libraries or frameworks is not the right thing to do.
+What do I mean by products, libraries or frameworks?
+What are the characteristics of such projects?

+* We need quality code.
+This includes the usage of linters, type checkers and consistent formatting and import order.
+* Tested code.
+The more projects are using the library/framework the more important it is to have them well tested and maintained.
+* You want to have a better control of your requirements.
+* Consistent versioning: do not overwrite old versions with new code.
+If a project is using an specific version of your library, the artifact stored under that version number should never change.
+* Libraries/frameworks should be easy to use across different projects, more than one version should exists at the same time to support old projects that are not up to date.

+In general, products, libraries and frameworks should be reliable, well tested, and they need to follow the best software engineering practices.
+This post does not apply for ad-hoc analytics, PoCs or any *quick and dirty* projects.

 ## What is the alternative?